keycloak/keycloak-quickstarts/app-profile-jee-vanilla/README.md

 As an alternative you can create the client by importing the file [client-import.json](config/client-import.json).

-Next, configure the OIDC adapter via the RH-SSO client adapter subsystem.
+Next, configure the OIDC adapter via the Keycloak client adapter subsystem.
 To do this use the following steps:

 * Click on `Installation` in the tab for the client you created
 * Select `Keycloak OIDC JBoss Subsystem XML`
 * Copy the XML snippet to the clipboard
-* Open `EAP_HOME/standalone/configuration/standalone.xml` in an editor
+* Open `WILDFLY_HOME/standalone/configuration/standalone.xml` in an editor
 * Locate the element `<subsystem xmlns="urn:jboss:domain:keycloak:1.1"/>` and add the above snippet as a child element.
 For example:

   ````